ariel-rios-movile/pdi/sources/objectives/numbers2.txt

 Plan
 ----

-From 2016-08-08 to 2016-08-15: Initial meetings to establish objectives Have a meeting with Comercial, Financial & Media to understand used management techniques.
+**From 2016-08-08 to 2016-08-15: Initial meetings to establish objectives** Have a meeting with Comercial, Financial & Media to understand used management techniques. **FAILED :(**

 Progress
 --------

-* TODO
+**2016-08-11**
+  Meeting with Financial team leader Gabriela Simonassi.
+They don't use a particular project management job on each project as we do, since they don't have that kind of inner separation.